MiguelMSandin/oligoN-design/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7473220.svg)](https://doi.org/10.5281/zenodo.7473220)

-The purpose of this pipeline is to produce oligonucleotide candidates to be used for fluorescence *in situ* hybridisation (probes), yet primers for PCR amplification can also be searched.
-It focuses on the rDNA operon (specially the Small-SubUnit of the rDNA or the 18S rDNA gene), yet it can potentially be used for other genes.
+The purpose of this pipeline is to produce oligonucleotide candidates for fluorescence *in situ* hybridisation (probes), yet primers for PCR amplification can also be searched.
+It focuses on the rDNA operon (specially the small subunit of the rDNA or the 18S rDNA gene), but can potentially be used for other genes.

 Briefly, this pipeline takes a **target** [fasta](https://en.wikipedia.org/wiki/FASTA) file and searches for specific regions of the sequences against a **reference** fasta file.
-Later, based on the specificity, GC content, theoretical melting temperature and the accessibility of the selected region the best probes are selected for empirical test in the laboratory.
+Later, based on the specificity, GC content, theoretical melting temperature and the accessibility of the selected region, the best probes are selected for empirical test in the laboratory.

 ![brief_pipeline](/resources/bioinfo_pipeline_ppt.png)